You Too Can Prevent Reputation Management Nightmares

-Good customer service establishes you as a thoughtful authority, as someone who will still be there in the morning to help solve problems and put out fires.
-It’s the fastest way to make friends and one of the most effective in establishing trust, loyalty and the total warm and fuzzies.
+Good customer service establishes you as a thoughtful authority who will still be there in the morning to help solve problems and extinguish fires.
+It’s the fastest way to make friends and one of the most effective in establishing trust, loyalty, and total warmth and fuzzies.
 I’ll give you some examples.

-Despite all my initial knocking, I’ve recently picked up Twitter.
-But thanks to Marketing Pilgrim list of search engine optimization folks using it, most of you already know this.
-I say that because I currently have 101 Follower Requests on my account waiting for approval.
+Despite all my initial knocking way back when I eventually picked up X.com (back when it was called Twitter).
+But thanks to the Marketing Pilgrim list of search engine optimization folks using it at the time, most of you already knew that.
+I say that because I had 101 Follower Requests on my account while, waiting for approval.
 Look:

 The problem is I can’t approve them because there seems to be a bug in Twitter’s system preventing me from getting to the Accept/Reject page.
 It’s somewhat problematic because I’m likely coming off as entirely antisocial to the swarms of people who attempted to follow me once Marketing Pilgrim let the cat out of the bag.

-I’ve contacted Twitter about the bug many times and each time I do, I get a personal email from support explaining the issue and assuring me that they’re working on it and offering workarounds.
-Now, it’s been two weeks since I’ve been able to accept a Follower Request.
-Am I getting a little restless?
+At the time, I contacted Twitter about the bug many times, and each time I did, I got a personal email from support explaining the issue and assuring me that they were working on it and offering workarounds.
+Now, it has been two weeks since I was able to accept a Follower Request.
+Was I getting a little restless?
 Of course.
-But I’m also content with the communication that has gone on between Twitter’s support staff and myself.
-I haven’t been blown off.
-They’re listening.
-And they’re very understanding of all my rage.
-As a result, I’ve stuck around and I haven’t blogged death threats.
+But was also content with the communication that has gone on between Twitter’s support staff and myself.
+I wasn’t blown off.
+They were listening.
+And they were very understanding of all my rage.
+As a result, I stuck around back then, and I did not make any death threats.

-While Twitter hasn’t been able to solve my problem (yet), they are forming trust.
-When I receive non-templated emails, I know that they are working on my issue and are genuinely trying to help me.
-And really, that’s all I’m looking for when I voice a complaint.
-A signal that you heard me and you’ll do your best to help.
+While X.com couldn’t solve my problem (yet), they were forming trust.
+When I received non-templated emails, I knew that they were working on my issue and were genuinely trying to help me.
+And really, that was all I was looking for when I voiced a complaint.
+It is a signal that they heard me and will do their best to help.

-It’s when you ignore your customers’ concerns that you get into problems and undermine your entire search engine optimization investment with a reputation management nightmare.
+Here is where our example can take a turn for the worst for your brand: When you ignore your customers’ concerns, you get into problems and undermine your entire search engine optimization investment with a reputation management nightmare.

 Ah.
 See, there is no 2 bedroom at that amazing price.
 Instead, it’s an enraged warning from a disgruntled renter who feels like management has not done enough to improve the safety conditions in the complex.
-Coincidently, I lived in that complex for a year and a half and also had my car broken into as well.
+Coincidentally, I lived in that complex for a year and a half and had my car broken into.
 It seems they haven’t solved the security issue.
-I searched for that complex on a few other apartment listing sites and found similar complaints from different users.
+I searched for that complex on several other apartment listing sites and found similar complaints from different users.
 That’s inexcusable.